190 permanent residency visa

 Once you hold your 190 permanent residency visa and live in Australia for at least four years— including one year as a permanent resident—you can apply for citizenship.
 You’ll need to meet the residency test, pass a citizenship test, and demonstrate good character.

-The standard 190 visa price start at AUD 4,640* for the primary applicant, with AUD 2,320* for each secondary adult and AUD 1,160* for each child.
+The standard 190 visa price starts at AUD 4,640* for the primary applicant, with AUD 2,320* for each secondary adult and AUD 1,160* for each child.
 You may also pay for skills assessments, English tests, medical checks, police certificates, and state nomination charges.

 First, choose which state or territory you want to live in.
 Next, check their NSW Skills List (or relevant list) and apply directly for nomination—this often involves a separate state application.
 Once nominated, you receive the extra 5 points and an invitation to lodge your 190 visa application.